 There are hundreds of good movies to watch on Netflix, but which ones should you see?
-We've sorted through some of the highest-rated films (based on their Rotten Tomatoes scores) to bring you a few dozen selections that are well worth your time.
+We've sorted through some of the highest-rated films (based on their Rotten Tomatoes scores) to bring you more than two dozen selections that are well worth your time.

 There's a little something for everyone on our list, whether you're searching for domestic action flicks, foreign dramas, thoughtful documentaries or colorful kids' films.